-The Course Management System (CMS) was developed by the Department of Computer Science at Cornell University to simplify the management of large courses.
+The Course Management System (CMS, renamed CMSX in Fall 2017) was developed by the Department of Computer Science at Cornell University to simplify the management of large courses.
 CMS is in use by more than 2000 students in over 40 courses in Computer Science, Computing and Information Science, Engineering, and Economics.
 CMS was implemented using Java on the J2EE framework.
 Design and development were done by undergraduate and masters students working under faculty supervision.
 We are always interested in user feedback that can make the system better.

 In Spring 2008, CIT started a pilot project based on CMS 3.3.
 Several courses outside the CS department are now using CMS, with the goal of making CMS available to the whole population of Cornell students, and used by courses across the university.

 CMS is still actively under development, and we are always interested in getting talented students to work on making it a better system.
 A background in web programming, in building UIs more generally, or in databases is helpful.
 Currently we are rearchitecting CMS to be based on the Java Persistence API (JPA), with the goal of making CMS much faster.
 We are also adding more features for managing assignments.

 If you are interested in getting involved with CMS, send mail to Prof. Andrew Myers.

 CMS has been developed by many people over the years, including undergraduate students and MEng students: